A fast dynamic smooth adaptive meshing scheme with applications to compressible flow

 where $r(y) = |y-0.5|$ is the radial coordinate, $\theta_0(y,t) = \theta(y) + \omega(r) t$, and $\theta(y) = \arctan \left( \frac{y^2-0.5}{y^1-0.5} \right)$.
 The parameters $\sigma_1$ and $\sigma_2$ control the aspect ratio of the blob, while $\omega(r)$ is the angular velocity.
 As in \cite{Chacon2011}, we set $\sigma_1 = 0.05$, $\sigma_2=0.001$, and

 The function \eqref{Chacon-fn} describes the evolution of an initially smooth Gaussian blob $\bar{\Ge}(y,0)$ advected by an incompressible velocity field $V = (V_r \,,V_\theta) = (0,r \omega(r))$, where $V_r$ and $V_\theta$ are the velocity components in the $r$ and $\theta$ directions, respectively.
 The initial blob is smooth but will develop arbitrarily small scales for $t > 0$ due to the radial dependence of the angular velocity.
 As in \cite{Chacon2011}, we set the grid resolution at $N=128^2$, the time-step as $\Delta t =1$, and generate a sequence of meshes for $0 \leq t \leq 90$.
-The final grid at $t=90$ computed with static SAM is shown in \Cref{fig:static-chacon}.